What is Geothermal?

 -

-Can produce power through Organic Rankine Cycle (ORC) technology
+Can produce power through Organic Rankine Cycle (ORC) technology if resource is over 100°C

 -